What is machine learning?

-Once data sources have been identified, available data is compiled.
+Once data sources are identified, available data is compiled.
 The type of data that you have can help inform which machine learning algorithms you can use.
-As you review your data, anomalies are identified, structure is developed and data integrity issues are resolved.
+As you review your data, anomalies are identified, structure is developed, and data integrity issues are resolved.

 The prepared data is split into two groups: the training set and the test set.
 The training set is a large portion of your data that’s used to tune your machine learning models to the highest accuracy.

 When you’re ready to select your final data model, the test set is used to evaluate performance and accuracy.

 Review the outcome to find insights, draw conclusions, and predict outcomes.

 Helpful in identifying cause and effect between variables, regression algorithms create a model from values, which are then used to make a prediction.
 Regression studies help forecast the future, which can help anticipate product demand, predict sales figures, or estimate campaign results.

 Identify unusual occurrences